Democratic congressman sues Trump over role in Capitol riot

 “Fortunately, this hasn’t been used very much,” Sellers said.
 “But what we see here is so unprecedented that it’s really reminiscent of what gave rise to the enactment of this legislation right after the Civil War.”

-The suit cites incendiary comments that Trump and Giuliani made in the weeks leading up to the riot and on the day of it that lawyers say were designed to mobilize supporters to work to overturn the election results and to prevent the Senate’s certification process.
+The suit cites incendiary comments that Trump and Giuliani made in the weeks leading up to the riot and on the day of it that lawyers say were designed to mobilize supporters to work to overturn the election results and to prevent the congressional certification process.
 That process was temporarily interrupted when Trump loyalists broke into the Capitol.

 Trump told supporters at a rally preceding the riot to “ fight like hell,” but lawyers for the former president adamantly denied during the impeachment trial that he had incited the riot.
 They pointed to a remark during his speech in which he told the crowd to behave “peacefully” that day.
 Defense lawyers are likely to revisit those assertions in the lawsuit.
 They may also argue, as was done during the impeachment case, that Trump’s speech was protected by the First Amendment.